ganwy2016/Behaviour_Cloning/README.md

 # behavorial_cloning

 To run the simulation:
+1) Activate conda environment with Tensor Flow libraries or use an apropriate docker image
-1) Start the simulator on autonomous mode track 1 and then run: python drive.py model.json
+2) Start the simulator on autonomous mode track 1 and then run: python drive.py model.json
 -----------------------------------------------------------------------------------------------------------------------